Algorithmic solvability of the lifting-extension problem

 Since we assume $\theconn$ to be fixed and our algorithms only access information up to dimension $2\theconn+2$, we make the following standing assumption.

-\begin{convention} In this section, when speaking about the running time of algorithms, it is understood that inputs are limited to dimension at most $2\theconn+2$. \end{convention}
+\begin{convention} In this section, when speaking about the running time of algorithms, it is understood that inputs are limited to dimension at most $\theDim$ for some fixed $\theDim$.

+Simplicial sets will be equipped with a choice of encoding of their simplices; thus, from now on, different choices of encoding of simplices of one simplicial set actually specify \emph{different} simplicial sets.
+The same applies to chain complexes etc. \end{convention}

+Usually, a collection $(X(p))_{p \in \sfP}$ of simplicial sets is understood as a mapping $p \mapsto X(p)$, associating to each $p \in \sfP$ a simplicial set $X(p)$.
+For technical reasons, our collections will also permit multi-valued mappings, i.e.\ $X(p)$ in general is not a single simplicial set but any of a number of simplicial sets.
+In effect, this is given by a relation between simplicial sets and parameters $p \in \sfP$, namely: $Z \sim p$ if and only if $Z$ is one of the possible values $X(p)$.

-\begin{definition} A \emph{family of (locally effective) simplicial sets} is a collection $(X(p))_{p\in\sfP}$ of simplicial sets, such that the elements of the \emph{parameter set} $\sfP$ have a representation in a computer, simplices of each $X(p)$ also have a representation in a computer and such that there are provided algorithms, all taking as inputs pairs $(p,x)$ with $p\in\sfP$, and performing the following tasks: \begin{enumerate}[labelindent=.5em,leftmargin=*,label=$\bullet$,itemsep=0pt,parsep=0pt,topsep=5pt] \item decide whether $x$ is a simplex of the simplicial set $X(p)$, \item compute all faces of $x$, \item compute all degeneracies of $x$, \item compute the action of each $a\in G$ on $x$, \item compute the expression of $x$ as $x=ay$ with $a\in G$ and $y$ distinguished. \end{enumerate} We say that this family is \emph{polynomial-time} if all these algorithms have their running time bounded by $g(\size(p)+\size(x))$, where $g$ is some polynomial function and $\size(p)$, $\size(x)$ are the encoding sizes of $p$ and $x$ (we remind the assumption $\dim x\leq 2\theconn+2$).
+\begin{definition} A \emph{family of (locally effective) simplicial sets} is a collection $(X(p))_{p\in\sfP}$ of simplicial sets (equipped with choices of encodings of their simplices), as above, such that the elements of the \emph{parameter set} $\sfP$ have a representation in a computer and such that there are provided algorithms, all taking as inputs pairs $(p,x)$ with $p\in\sfP$ and $x \in X(p)$, and performing the following tasks: \begin{enumerate}[labelindent=.5em,leftmargin=*,label=$\bullet$,itemsep=0pt,parsep=0pt,topsep=5pt] \item compute the $i$-th face of $x$, \item compute the $i$-th degeneracy of $x$, \item compute the action of $a\in G$ on $x$, \item compute the expression of $x$ as $x=ay$ with $a\in G$ and $y$ distinguished. \end{enumerate} We say that this family is \emph{polynomial-time} if all these algorithms have their running time bounded by $g(\size(p)+\size(x))$, where $g$ is some polynomial function and $\size(p)$, $\size(x)$ are the encoding sizes of $p$ and $x$ (we recall the assumption $\dim x\leq \theDim$).